kavenzc/kavenzc/README.md

-- 👋 Hi, I’m Kevin (also known as Kaven or @kavenzc)
+- 👋 Hi, I’m Kaven (also known as Kevin or @kavenzc)
-- 👀 I’m new in this, and looking forward to learning!
+- 👀 I’m new here... looking forward to learning more.
 - 📫 You can reach me via kavenzc @ gmail .com or find me in linkedIn

 <!---